Searching for

 De Peter Yi

-is the founder of the research and design practice Rebuild Collective, and an Assistant Professor in Architecture at the University of Cincinnati.
-He is a first-generation immigrant to the United States, where his experiences growing up in low-income and cooperative housing communities continue to inspire and inform his work.
-His research uncovers how individual acts of building scale to collective social and environmental impact through both top-down and bottom-up initiatives.
-His recent work includes writing, workshops, and design projects that engage the public with municipalities to advance material reuse, zoning reform, and new housing models.
-Previously, he was a cofounder and codirector of 1+1+ Architects in Detroit, the Sanders Research Fellow at the University of Michigan, and a designer with Studio Gang Architects in Chicago.
-He is the author of Building Subjects, a book on resident-adapted collective housing typologies in China.
+is the founder of the research and design studio Rebuild Collective, and an Assistant Professor in Architecture at the University of Cincinnati.
+His research uncovers how individual acts of building scale to create collective impact.
+His recent work includes writing, workshops, and design projects that advance new housing models, land use approaches, and building repair and reuse.
+Previously, he was a cofounder and co-director of 1+1+ Architects in Detroit and a designer with Studio Gang Architects in Chicago.
+He has also taught at the University of Michigan as a lecturer and as the Walter B. Sanders Research Fellow.
+He is the author of Building Subjects (Standpunkte, 2020), a book on collectively adapted housing typologies in China.

 Terms of Use